smamadgi6/weather_forecast/README.md

- Ruby On Rails console applicati#on to retrieve weather for given address
+ Ruby On Rails applicati#on to retrieve weather for given address

-##Usage using local ruby installation
+## Usage using local ruby installation

-1.)
+1)

 ```bash
      bundle install